Key Takeaway

 Helen Park, 91, of Portland, Oregon, passed away on March 5, 2026.
 Born in Seoul, South Korea, Helen immigrated to the United States in 1962 and built a life defined by resilience, generosity, and an unshakable devotion to her family.
 She is survived by her son Michael, daughter-in-law Christine, and grandchildren Alex and Sophia.
 Helen's family will hold a private memorial.
 Contributions in her memory may be directed to the Oregon Food Bank.

-These short obituary examples demonstrate that you do not need hundreds of words to say something meaningful.
+These short obituary examples demonstrate that you don't need hundreds of words to say something meaningful.
 A single vivid detail — legendary cookies, a dog named Captain, a life built on resilience — is worth more than pages of generic praise.

 Obituary for a Mother — Example

-Writing an obituary for a mother is one of the most personal things you will ever do.
+Writing an obituary for a mother is one of the most personal things you'll ever do.
 This example shows how to weave together facts and feeling into a tribute that truly reflects who she was.

 Catherine Anne Brennan (nee Sullivan), 74, of Evanston, Illinois, passed away on March 8, 2026, at home, with her daughters holding her hands — the same hands that had held theirs through every storm life brought.